 Users may find that viewing the validation status types is useful for tracking and making informed map update investment decisions.
 Viewing the validation status types also may enhance data-driven planning activities for map update prioritization efforts.

-For more information about flood hazard mapping, floodplain management, or other information provided on this page, contact a Map Specialist in the FEMA Map Information eXchange (FMIX) by:
+For more information about flood hazard mapping, floodplain management, or other information provided on this page, contact a Map Specialist in the FEMA Mapping and Insurance eXchange (FMIX) by: